 It is a grim worldview that cannot give a coherent account of many of the fundamental concepts at the base of our law and politics, and cannot account for our actual lived experiences in the world.
 “Everyone knows,” as the late Peter Lawler wrote, “that physics can’t explain the physicist.”
 Physics, by itself, simply explains away the physicist—and much else.
 The older theological and metaphysical view gave us two basic things that so far we have not been able to recover: a confidence in practical reason and a belief in freedom.
 Both grew out of a deeper philosophical anthropology that understood human beings as rational animals unique in their capacity to deliberate about the standards of justice rooted in human nature.

 Rumors of God’s death may have been greatly exaggerated, but the prevalence of a materialistic philosophy that cannot give an adequate account of human freedom and moral responsibility has put in jeopardy many of the core ideas at the base of our civilization.

-Justin Dyer is Professor of Political Science and Director of the Kinder Institute on Constitutional Democracy at the University of Missouri.
 This essay is adapted from “James Wilson, Necessary Truths, and the Law,” an article written for a symposium on truth in American law and public discourse that is forthcoming in the Duquesne Law Review.